metoppv/improver/doc/source/metadata/Reference.rst

 **************************

-This is an IMPROVER-specific varaible attribute indicates the nature of the threshold inequality for a probability and takes one of the four values:
+This is an IMPROVER-specific varaible attribute indicating the nature of the threshold inequality for a probability and takes one of the following four values:

 * ``greater_than``
 * ``greater_than_or_equal_to``